 So why them?
 Get specific and get researching.
 What work do you love of theirs?
-If they can see you have a GENUINE interest in them, passion/knowledge for the brand and can see you have invested time into them already; this will get their attention and win you big points.
+If they can see you have a GENUINE interest in them, a clear passion for/knowledge of the brand and they can see you have invested time into them already; this will get their attention and win you big points.
 Essentially, what can you say to make them want to read more?

 For example, 'I loved the recent shoot you did for Danielle Cathari's latest collection.
 The ‘DIY’ aesthetic of the shoot creatively speaks to me, as I too love to push the norms of editorial fashion in a sustainable way'.